Upgrading Home Electrical Wiring

 - Its not the main switch we flip to turn it back on.

 - Is there a way to fix this easily ourselves.

-This electrical wiring question came from: David, a Homeowner from Coatesville, PA.
+This electrical wiring question came from: David, a Homeowner from Coatesville, Pennsylvania.

 Thanks for your electrical wiring question David.

 How to Upgrade Home Electrical Wiring

 Skill Level: Intermediate to Advanced – Best performed by a Licensed Electrical Contractor.

 Electrical Tools Required: Electricians Pouch of Hand Tools for Rough-In Wiring, Electric Drill and Auger Bits, Extension Cords, and Ladders.